KiwifruitDev/SFM-Asset-Browser/README.md

 ## Features

+- Search
+- Filter by type and mod
 - Browse folders in a tree view
 - Double click on folders to expand them
 - User-defined asset tags with custom icons (modifiable via JSON)